-Advertiser: Click Advertisers to find and open an advertiser.
-You can set up your advertiser with details that affect its campaigns, such as uploading a shared creative library on the "Creatives" tab.
+Advertiser: Click All advertisers from the account level to find and open an advertiser.
+You can set up your advertiser with details that affect its campaigns, such as uploading a shared creative library on the Creatives tab.

-Campaign: Click Campaigns to find and open a campaign.
+Campaign: Click All campaigns from the account level to find and open a campaign.
 You can view all the items in your campaign here.

-Admin: Click Admin to manage account settings like user access.
+Admin: Click Admin from the account level to manage account settings like user access.

 Click an item's row in Campaign Manager 360 to view its properties.
 Check the columns for information on the item, such as status, assignments, run dates.
 Click the search bar for a menu of filters that narrow your items down to matching items and their assignments.

 Select items by clicking their checkboxes.
-Click the Status, Edit assignments, and Edit multiple buttons to make changes to your selected items.
+Click the Status, Assignments, and Edit multiple buttons to make changes to your selected items.
 Or click directly into a row to make edits in-line (such as a name or start/end date change).Edit items

 Click any ad, creative, or placement to open the properties.
 Try the arrows in the upper right corner if you want to expand the properties pane.